-A3 A watercourse must not be filled, piped or channelled except to provide a culvert for access purposes. Р3 A watercourse may be filled, piped, or channelled: culvert for access purposes. a) within an urban environment for the extension of an existing reticulated stormwater network; or b) for the construction of a new road where retention of the watercourse is not feasible.
+A3 A watercourse must not be filled, piped or channelled except to provide a culvert for access purposes. Р3 A watercourse may be filled, piped, or channelled: a) within an urban environment for the extension of an existing reticulated stormwater network; or b) for the construction of a new road where retention of the watercourse is not feasible.